risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/002-query-through-risingwave.md

 SELECT * FROM users WHERE age > 18;
 ```

+You can continue to build additional indexes on other columns if necessary.

 To learn more about the `CREATE INDEX` command, see the [official documentation](https://docs.risingwave.com/docs/current/sql-create-index/#how-to-decide-the-index-distribution-key).